slerman12/Help-me/2-Opposing-views.md

 1. TO DO: See if I can locate the discharge papers that said the outpatient doctor will wean me off the benzos.
 2. TO DO: Add how Aetna (the University-provided health insurance) did it again, with a photo of the huge bills they suddenly started sending me 10 months into therapy for my psychologist.

+add details about vision and dental coverage in the student insurance policy, and therapist
+- Those details include that I had to see the dentist for the damage the university did to me (the tooth chunks falling out from benzo-induced teeth calcification), and the university’s health insurance didn’t cover dental
+- And that I had to pay out of pocket for glasses, but with deadlines from the university, I missed the prescription filing deadline for the prescription I got for those glasses, and had to pay the full sum anyway, without even receiving the glasses I needed
+- I was seeing my therapist who I'd seen since 12th grade of high school, and Aetna (the university's health insurance policy) was charging me about $10 per session.
+Without warning, they stopped covering my therapist's regular prices and I ended up getting multiple bills in the hundreds of dollars from them.
+So I couldn't afford to see him anymore.
+This price gouging was years after any medical event or hospitalization, and unjustified by any reason.
+Not to mention, the severest of the traumas were induced by the university who was providing the health insurance as part of my employment.

+#

+I was seeing my therapist who I'd seen since 12th grade of high school, and Aetna (the university's health insurance policy) was charging me about $10 per session.
+Without warning, they stopped covering my therapist's regular prices and I ended up getting multiple bills in the hundreds of dollars from them.
+So I couldn't afford to see him anymore.
+This price gouging was years after any medical event or hospitalization, and unjustified by any reason.

 ## Additional details for part 3

 1. Besides the 4 years that people usually do in undergrad, 5 - 7 years is the average time for a person to do a PhD (I was in my 6th), with other students in the University of Rochester CS department going into their 7th year or more.